FDA

 While “digital health technology” does not have a simple definition, a recently announced Apple initiative illustrates what the term can mean and how the FDA Program could encourage its innovation.
 Specifically, Apple recently announced plans to undertake a Heart Study in collaboration with Stanford Medicine.
 Through this study, researchers will use “data from Apple Watch to identify irregular heart rhythms, including those from potentially serious heart conditions like atrial fibrillation.”
 Positive research results could encourage Apple, which “wants the Watch to be able to detect common heart conditions such as atrial fibrillation”, to move further into FDA regulated territory.
 Indeed, Apple has been working with the FDA, aside from the Program, to organize the Heart Study.
 This is a critical development, as Apple has intentionally limited Watch sensors to “fitness trackers and heart rate monitors” to avoid FDA regulation to date.
 If Apple receives pre-certification through the Program, it could issue updates to a sophisticated heart monitoring app or issue an entirely different diagnostic app with little or no FDA pre-market review.
 This dynamic would encourage Apple, and companies like it, to innovate in digital health technology and create increasingly sophisticated tools to protect consumer health.

-Snortable Chocolate Fails the Smell Test, But What Exactly Is It?
+Snortable Chocolate Fails the Smell Test, but What Exactly Is It?

 Tommy Tobin, MJLST Guest Blogger